osfprieto/piggybot/Mk2/hardware/README.md

 Basic shape of the chasis

+## ChasisWithRoundCorners

+Basic shape with the rounded corners

 ## ChasisCommonHoles

-Chasis with added holes common to both the top and lower plates.
+ChasisWithRoundCorners with added holes common to both the top and lower plates.

 ## ChasisTop